 Bookings are via the Agoda website and are available in 6-hour slots.

 Rooms are located in Concourse A and G on the Departure Level.

 All the facilities you require are available in the Bangkok Airport Transit lounge and if you are looking for where to sleep in Suvarnabhumi Airport then the Bangkok Airport Transit lounge is a great choice.

-Just note that here is no capsule hotel located in Bangkok Airport, but there are some other suggestions for sleeping in Suvarnabhumi Airport below.
+Just note that there is now a capsule hotel located in Bangkok Airport called the Boxtel.

-The First Class lounge located in the International Departures area has some small rooms available with canvas beds in them, where you can catch up on your sleep.
+The Thai Airways First Class lounge located in the International Departures area has some small rooms available with canvas beds in them, where you can catch up on your sleep.

 I wouldn't really describe these as an airport sleeping box, but they are fit for the purpose and there are showers in the same area.

 The Business Class lounge has a range of reclining chairs and quiet areas where you can get some sleep.

 This floor is described as the Meeting and Greeting Gallery.

 Either end of this level is quieter than in the middle, where the up and down escalators carry a lot of traffic to the other floors.